 There are many picture modes in Olympus cameras, which influence how sharpness, contrast, gradation, and saturation looks like in JPEG files.
 Saturation for example is in the picture mode “Vivid” stronger than in the picture mode “Normal”.
-For my personal taste, I like the picture mode “Normal” very much, but this is a matter of taste and therefore the photographer could change the settings up to a certain degree.
+For my personal taste, I like the picture mode “Normal” very much, but this is a matter of taste and therefore the photographer could adjust picture modes to a certain degree.
 This could be done in the Menu.
 I prefer the Super Control Panel, as you can reach the settings there faster und adjustments could be done directly.

 1 You reach the Super Control Panel by pressing the “OK” button.

 2 In the upper right corner picture modes can be selected.
-Directly below you can adjust settings like sharpness, contrast, gradation, and saturation for each picture mode.
+Directly below you can adjust picture modes settings like sharpness, contrast, gradation, and saturation for each picture mode.

 3 To change a Value just select a value by touch screen or use the arrow keys.
 Use the forefinger wheel to change a value.